Ringleader ASGD: The First Asynchronous SGD with Optimal Time Complexity under Data Heterogeneity: Theoretical Results

 \end{boxedtheorem} \begin{proof} We start with the iteration complexity from \Cref{theorem:convergence}

 The time to do $n$ steps is at most $2\tau_n$ form \Cref{lemma:time_for_n_iter}.
 Then the time complexity is

 It remains to put $B \ge \nicefrac{\tau_n}{2\tauavg}$ from \Cref{lemma:time_for_n_iter}. \end{proof} The obtained time complexity consists of two key terms that illuminate the algorithm's behavior.
 The first term depends on the slowest device, which is fundamental since all devices must contribute to solving the problem.
 The second term, however, involves $\tauavg$ rather than $\tau_n$ as in \naiveminibatch (see \Cref{table:fixedtime})---this substitution captures the core benefit of asynchronous execution.
 Specifically, this advantage becomes pronounced when $\sigma$ is relatively large.
 Intuitively, in high-noise regimes, collecting many gradients from workers is essential for convergence, and asynchronous methods can leverage faster workers more effectively.
-Conversely, in low-noise settings, fewer gradient evaluations suffice for good performance, making \naiveminibatch already quite effective and rendering the additional complexity of asynchrony unnecessary.

-This time complexity result matches the lower bound derived by \citet{tyurin2024optimal}, thus making \algn the first asynchronous algorithm to achieve optimality.
+Conversely, in low-noise settings, fewer gradient evaluations suffice for good performance, making \naiveminibatch already quite effective and rendering the additional complexity of asynchrony unnecessary. \begin{remark} The optimality claim for \Cref{thm:time_complexity} holds when the smoothness-type constant~$L$ in \Cref{ass:lipschitz_constant} is within a constant factor of the smoothness~$L_f$ used to derive the lower bound \citep{tyurin2024optimal} (\Cref{table:fixedtime}). \end{remark} Under this condition, the resulting time complexity matches the lower bound of \citet{tyurin2024optimal}, making \algn the first asynchronous algorithm to achieve optimality under heterogeneous data.